traefik/traefik/docs/user-guide/kubernetes.md

 It is possible to split Ingress traffic in a fine-grained manner between multiple deployments using _service weights_.

 One canonical use case is canary releases where a deployment representing a newer release is to receive an initially small but ever-increasing fraction of the requests over time.
-The way this can be done in Traefik is to specify a percentage of requests that should go into each deployment.
+The way this can be done in Træfik is to specify a percentage of requests that should go into each deployment.

 For instance, say that an application `my-app` runs in version 1.
 A newer version 2 is about to be released, but confidence in the robustness and reliability of new version running in production can only be gained gradually.